nextflow-io/nextflow/docs/process.rst

+.. _process-set:

 Output 'set' of values
 --------------------------

-The ``set`` classifier allows to send multiple values into a single channel.
+The ``set`` qualifier allows to send multiple values into a single channel.
 This feature is useful when you need to `together` the result of multiple execution of the same process, as shown in the following example::